gzpan/Translation-on-Tars-Documents/tars_cpp_develop_specification.md

 Include /home/tarsproto/TestApp/HelloServer/HelloServer.mk
 Include /usr/local/tars/cpp/makefile/makefile.tars
 ```
-The key variables are usually not used, but the business can add its own values ​​after these variables:
+The key variables are usually not used, but the business can add its own values after these variables:
 ```
 RELEASE_TARS: You need to publish the tars file in the /home/tarsproto/ directory.
 If you need to publish your own .h to /home/tarsproto, you can do the following:
 RELEASE_TARS += xxx.h